D.C. restaurateur Ari Gejdenson charged with reckless endangerment to a child in Connecticut incident

 “I’m not making any statements,” said Sam Gejdenson, when contacted earlier this month over the incident.
 “It’s a family issue.”

 No one else in the Gejdenson family could be reached for comment.
-Ari Gejdenson’s defense attorney, William Dow, did not return a phone call for comment.
+Ari Gejdenson’s defense attorney, William Dow, did not return a call for comment.

-No one with the police, the prosecutor’s office or the family have released information about what might have led to the incident on the railroad tracks, though court and public documents show that Ari Gejdenson and his wife and business partner, Stacy, may have been facing more problems than the ones that surfaced in a 2018 investigation by The Washington Post.
+No one with the police, the prosecutor’s office or the family has released information about what might have led to the incident on the railroad tracks, though court and public documents show that Ari Gejdenson and his wife and business partner, Stacy, may have been facing more problems than the ones that surfaced in a 2018 investigation by The Washington Post.
 Three years ago, numerous women who worked for the couple’s Mindful Restaurant Group alleged that a former manager had sexually harassed them for years, allegations that the women said often fell on deaf ears with the owners.

 ‘Someone else’s problem’: Six women learn the confusing, ambiguous reality of confronting an alleged harasser